 Emilia Wint is a former professional slopestyle skier (2012-2016 US Freesking Team) who retired last year after a series of knee injuries.
-Although she is an avid outdoors woman and full-time van dweller, Emilia isn’t our typical Woman on the Road – she’s also a full-time college student, studying Outdoor Education and Leadership.
+As well as an avid outdoors woman and full-time van dweller, she’s also a full-time college student, studying Outdoor Education and Leadership.

 Life ‘on the road’ for Emilia means a lot of life on campus, navigating the day-to-day challenges of school while balancing time spent in the outdoors, and mostly – building a life after skiing.

 I had dinner with some old friends from skiing and they were making their lifestyle happen by unabashedly living in their cars.
 I was tired of paying rent and was nervous about being tied to one place.
 They totally inspired me.

 That one dinner party changed my trajectory because I couldn’t get the idea of living in a vehicle out of my head.
 Nine months later I had a van of my own!

 I convinced my parents that rather than paying for three years of rent while I was finishing school investing in a van made more sense.
 Somehow I got them on board and they helped me buy my Sprinter, Goose, a few weeks before classes started last year.

 Yikes.
 It was brutal at first, to be completely honest.
 When I finally pulled the trigger and officially retired, I was in the midst of a 90-day Wilderness Medicine and Rescue course with NOLS.
 That experience really helped me to clear my head and to make the decision.